 Is Gun Ownership High in Switzerland?

-In Switzerland, it is estimated that about 25-30% of citizens own a gun, more own hunting weapons (which don’t require registration) or own unregistered old army weapons.
+In Switzerland, it is estimated that about 25-30% of citizens own a gun, and more own hunting weapons (which don’t require registration) or own unregistered old army weapons.
 These numbers are inexact as the Swiss system doesn’t allow for statical surveys, old army weapons weren’t registered at the time, and hunting weapons don’t require registration.
+Further, exact ownership statistics also depend on if military owned weapons are counted.

 Some studies put Switzerland only behind U.S, Yemen, and Serbia in gun ownership.
 While gun ownership is relativity high in Switzerland, gun violence is relatively low (with most gun crimes being suicides).
 On the surface this hints that Swiss gun culture works better than, for example, U.S. gun culture.
 While this is true, it is more a matter of regulation and policy than gun ownership.